Kris Kristofferson, singer-songwriter and actor, dies at 88 - KESQ

 In 1973, he married fellow songwriter Rita Coolidge and together they had a successful duet career that earned them two Grammy awards.
 They divorced in 1980.

-“I was in ROTC in college, and it was just taken for granted in my family that I’d do my service,” he said in a 2006 AP interview.
-“From my background and the generation I came up in, honor and serving your country were just taken for granted.
-So, later, when you come to question some of the things being done in your name, it was particularly painful.”

-Hollywood may have saved his music career.
-He still got exposure through his film and television appearances even when he couldn’t afford to tour with a full band.

-Kristofferson’s first role was in Dennis Hopper’s “The Last Movie,” in 1971.
+His first film role was in Dennis Hopper’s “The Last Movie,” in 1971.

-He had a fondness for Westerns, and would use his gravelly voice to play attractive, stoic leading men.
-He was Burstyn’s ruggedly handsome love interest in “Alice Doesn’t Live Here Anymore” and a tragic rock star in a rocky relationship with Streisand in “A Star Is Born,” a role echoed by Bradley Cooper in the 2018 remake.

-He was the young title outlaw in director Sam Peckinpah’s 1973 “Pat Garrett and Billy the Kid,” a truck driver for the same director in 1978’s “Convoy,” and a corrupt sheriff in director John Sayles’ 1996, “Lone Star.”
-He also starred in one of Hollywood biggest financial flops, “Heaven’s Gate,” a 1980 Western that ran tens of millions of dollars over budget.
+He was the young title outlaw in director Sam Peckinpah’s 1973 “Pat Garrett and Billy the Kid,” a truck driver for the same director in 1978’s “Convoy” and a corrupt sheriff in director John Sayles’ 1996 “Lone Star.”

-And in a rare appearance in a superhero movie, he played the mentor of Snipes’ vampire hunter in “Blade.”

-He described in a 2006 Associated Press interview how he got his first acting gigs when he performed in Los Angeles.
+He told the AP in 2006 how he got his first acting gigs when he performed in Los Angeles.

 “It just happened that my first professional gig was at the Troubadour in L.A. opening for Linda Rondstadt,” Kristofferson said.
-“Robert Hilburn (Los Angeles Times music critic) wrote a fantastic review and the concert was held over for a week,” Kristofferson said.
 “There were a bunch of movie people coming in there, and I started getting film offers with no experience.
 Of course, I had no experience performing either.”

 Hall reported from Nashville.
 AP National Writer Hillel Italie contributed to this report.